xiuxianwang/GPS-C-algorithm/README.md

 For the codes of the GPS-C algorithm, CGPS.m is the main file.
 Files Fun_xxx.m are the functions of test problems with simulation noises.
 Files Fun_xxx_free are the functions of test problems without simulation noises, which are used to evaluate the quality of obtained solutions.

 Files SKfit.m and SKfit2.m are used to estimate the Gaussian process parameters required by the GPS-C algorithm.
-File Skpredict.m is used to predict the conditional mean values of each sampled solution.
+File Skpredict.m is used to predict the conditional mean value of each sampled solution.
 File CalculateMSE.m is used to calculate the conditional variance of each sampled solution.
 This file is used in the sampling component.
 All these codes are revised based on the codes of stochstic kriging of Ankenman et. al. (2010).
 Files LogPL.m, corrcubR.m and correxpR.m are the functions required by Files SKfit.m and SKpredict.m.